dollplayer2501/dotfiles_qtile/docs/05_00-layout.md

 ## Layout Settings

 I had two issues: I wanted to fix the layouts available on a workspace-by-workspace basis, and I wanted to use common settings.
-This wasn't possible with the existing [`./config.py`](../config.py) file alone.
 For this reason, I took the following steps:

 - Layout settings are stored in [`./modules/layouts.py`](../modules/layouts.py)
 - Settings for assigning layouts to workgroups are stored in [`./modules/groups.py`](../modules/groups.py)